0% INTEREST FOR 18 MONTHS!

 Ventilate

 While thermofoil cabinetry is a popular choice for its durability and sleek design, proper ventilation is crucial to protect it from heat damage.
 Ensure that your kitchen is well-ventilated by installing exhaust fans or range hoods to disperse heat and prevent moisture buildup.
 Having proper ventilation helps regulate temperature and humidity levels and prevent warping or discoloration of your thermofoil cabinets.
-Additionally, maintaining a comfortable airflow will prolong the life of your thermofoil doors and keep them looking new for years to come.

 Keep from UV Rays

 Thermofoil cabinets can be susceptible to fading or discoloration when exposed to prolonged UV rays.
 To protect your thermofoil cabinets from the damaging effects of UV rays, you can consider implementing a few preventive measures.
 For example, keep curtains or blinds drawn during the sunniest parts of the day and use window films or tinting to reduce the amount of sunlight entering your space.
-Additionally, consider rearranging furniture or adding protective coverings to block direct sunlight from reaching your cabinets.

 Don't Use Harsh Cleaners

 When caring for thermofoil cabinets, it's important to avoid using harsh chemicals and abrasive cleaners that can damage the surface.
-Here are some cleaners to avoid:

 • Abrasive powders or pastes with gritty textures that can scratch the finish.
 Products like Comet or Ajax are too abrasive for thermofoil.